tairabiteru/Battle-Score-Aggregator/README.md

 - **Can this be used on the internet?** - Alone, no. The normal operating scenario for this system is for it to be running on a server on a LAN only.
 In other words, this should NOT be used on the internet, as the internal server is not robust enough for that application.

-# Add note to judge's page that teams will appear on the scoring page in the order they are entered.

 ## Changelog
 * Ver. α 1.0
   - Switch web framework from aiohttp to Sanic.
 Gotta go fast.